 Ferroalloys are iron alloys that include a high proportion of one or more chemical elements such as manganese (Mn), aluminium (Al) or silicon (Si).
-They are generally used in the production of steel and other iron alloys with a lower content of elements other than iron itself.
+They are generally used in the production of steel and other types of iron or alloys with a lower content of elements other than iron itself.
 In this way, their corrosion resistance is improved and also to counteract the negative effects of sulphur during the production process.

 Types of ferroalloys